aws-actions/amazon-ecs-deploy-task-definition/README.md

         wait-for-task-stopped: true
 ```

 Overrides and VPC networking options are available as well.
 See [action.yml](action.yml) for more details.
+The `FARGATE`
+launch type requires `awsvpc` network mode in your task definition and you must specify a network configuration.

 ## Troubleshooting